-An obstetrician is a physician who has successfully completed specialized education and training in the management of pregnancy, labor, and puerperium (the time-period directly following childbirth).
-A gynecologist is a physician who has a successfully completed specialized education and training in the health of the female reproductive system, including the diagnosis and treatment of disorders and diseases.
+An obstetrician is a physician who successfully completes specialized education and training in the management of both routine and complicated pregnancy, labor, and postpartum care.
+A gynecologist is a physician who successfully completes specialized education and training in the health of the female reproductive system, including the diagnosis and medical and surgical treatment of gynecologic disorders and diseases.

-OB/GYNs have a broad base of knowledge and can vary their professional focus.
+General OBGYNs have a broad base of knowledge and can vary their professional focus.
 Many develop unique practices, providing high-quality female reproductive care that meets needs in their community.
 General OBGYNs can further focus their practice without fellowship training in a number of ways, including but not limited to the following:

 • Moderate-risk pregnancy care

 • Operative gynecology